jscarle/PostKit/README.md

 # PostKit
-A MimeKit powered implementation of the Postmark API.
+A MimeKit infused implementation of the Postmark API.